belsonheng/spidercrawl/README.md

 # SpiderCrawl

 A web spider framework that can crawl urls and collect useful information about the pages it visits.
-You can customize your own actions to perform before & after each http fetch request from the website.
+You can customize your own actions to perform before & after each http fetch request from the website, and many more!

-In short, feed an URL to SpiderCrawl and it will crawl + scape the content for you.
+Long story short; Feed an URL to SpiderCrawl and it will crawl + scape the content for you.

 ## Installation